 If you plan to enter mainland China from Hong Kong, do so on your Australian passport.
-If you travel on other documents, we will not be able to provide you with consular assistance as China does not recognise dual nationality.
-See the travel advice for
+If you travel on other documents, we can't provide you with consular assistance as China doesn't recognise dual nationality.

-If travelling on a cruise ship that stops in or passes near Hong Kong, ensure that your travel insurance covers you for any medical treatment in Hong Kong, including possible medical evacuation costs
+If travelling on a cruise ship, ensure that your travel insurance covers you for any medical treatment in Hong Kong, including possible medical evacuation costs.

-The levels of air pollution in Hong Kong may aggravate bronchial, sinus or asthma conditions.
-People with existing heart or respiratory illnesses should reduce physical exertion and outdoor activities on days when very high pollution levels are recorded.
+The levels of air pollution may aggravate bronchial, sinus or asthma conditions.
+If you have an existing heart or respiratory illness, reduce physical exertion and outdoor activities on days when very high pollution levels are recorded.
 The

 Hong Kong Environmental Protection Department provides up-to-date air quality reports and advice on its website.